What to do with those old, expired prescriptions in your medicine cabinets? The can help.

 Residents need only place pills in a plastic bag and remove all labels from liquid prescription bottles and bring them down to the event to be destroyed.

-The last event was held in the fall—when Rhome had said at least 100 pounds of drugs were dropped off.
+—when Rhome had said at least 100 pounds of drugs were dropped off.

 And he has stressed the program is important for many different reasons.

 "In the world we live in, drug addiction often starts in the medicine cabinet of your home," Rhome has maintained.

 Last October, Americans turned in 377,080 pounds—188.5 tons—of prescription drugs at more than 5,300 sites operated by the DEA and approximately 4,000 state and local law enforcement partners.

 In the three previous Take Back events, DEA and its partners took in almost a million pounds—nearly 500 tons—of pills, according to the Washington County District Attorney's Office.